-Travelers to France in the Regency Era were plentiful.
+Travelers to France in the Regency Era were plentiful partly because of Napoleon Bonaparte‘s defeat by the Duke of Wellington at the Battle of Waterloo on Sunday, 18 June 1815.
 In fact, one French newspaper published the number of English visitors to their country between the years 1815 and 1821.
 The London Magazine then reprinted the information in 1822 as follows:

 “In 1815, 13,822; in 1816, 15,512; in 1817, 16,618; in 1818, 19,838; in 1819, 18,720; in 1820, 19,040; in 1821, 20,184!”

-There were many sites for these English visitors to see and many places to visit that included public baths, palaces and hotels, hospitals, museums, literary societies, public libraries, manufacturing sites, theatres, halls and markets, squares, prisons, cemeteries, parks, gardens, cafes, triumphal arches, exhibitions and assembly rooms, eating establishments, and promenades and public walks.
+There were many sites for travelers to France to see and many places to visit that included public baths, palaces and hotels, hospitals, museums, literary societies, public libraries, manufacturing sites, theatres, halls and markets, squares, prisons, cemeteries, parks, gardens, cafes, triumphal arches, exhibitions and assembly rooms, eating establishments, and promenades and public walks.
 There were also at least 21 interesting facts that travelers to France might want to keep in mind during their visit.

 - Houses of every kind in France were called hotels.

-- The word “faubourg” did not simply signify a suburb in Paris but indicated the portion of the city that was situated between the boulevards of the interior and the boulevards of the exterior.
+- For travelers to France the word “faubourg” did not simply signify a suburb in Paris but indicated the portion of the city that was situated between the boulevards of the interior and the boulevards of the exterior.

-- When arriving in Paris, advice was given to always inquire of the conductor as to whether the porter that was given parcels was an honest man.
+- When arriving in Paris, advice was given to always inquire of the conductor as to whether the porter that took possession of the visitor’s parcels was an honest man.